Perry Lee Dunn

 Perry Lee Dunn (January 20, 1941 – October 27, 2018), was an American professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys, Atlanta Falcons and Baltimore Colts.
 He played college football for the Ole Miss Rebels.

-Early years
+Early life

 At Natchez High School he started every game at quarterback except his first one, only losing 4 games.
 He also played safety, returner and punter.
 He competed in the hurdles in track.

 As a senior, he rushed and passed for 2,609 yards, registered 20 rushing touchdowns, 14 passing touchdowns and completed 59 percent of his passes.
 He was named the Big Eight Conference Outstanding Back in 1959.

 He finished his high school career with 2,895 rushing yards, 46 rushing touchdowns, 2,822 passing yards, 38 passing touchdowns and 1,097 return yards.
 He also set different school and state records.
 He received high school All-American, three-time All-Big Eight Conference quarterback, All-Southern and All-State honors.